HumanCellAtlas/dcp-community/rfcs/text/0000-analytics-instrumentation-plan.md

 * As an HCA UX researcher, I want to analyze quantitative metrics of user actions on DCP, to draw insights on our users' needs and experiences using the DCP.

+## Data Privacy

+This plan has been reviewed and approved by the HCA GDPR Task Force.

+To make the plan GDPR compliant, a amended privacy policy will be deployed to the data portal when the analytics framework.

 ## Detailed Design

 We’ve selected Google Analytics (GA) as our tracking solution.
 We briefly considered alternatives, like building our own